procore/sdt-uav/README.md

 </div>
 ```

 uav supports swapping child components on the fly.
 For example, you could call `component.child = someOtherComponent` and the view will update accordingly.
-Just remember that uav is aggressive about avoiding memory leaks, and will remove any bindings that were attached to the original component before it was replaced.

 ## Creating a Model